nlguillemot/TheIceRink/README.md

 Right now I need to write some SCons scripts to make this easier to build for non-Windows platforms.
 (This was originally made using Visual Studio, which is not available for Linux.)
 The source code is a huge mess, so I need to sort that out sometime before writing my SCons scripts.
 Also, I think I might have used a development build of SFML.
 That means I'll likely need to do some rafactoring.

-It was a lot of fun writing code with ASIO.
+It was a lot of fun writing code with Asio.
 I need to do more of that!